Brushed Nickel Shower Screens Β· Melbourne

 Brushed nickel Starphire glass shower screen installed in a Melbourne bathroom

-Brushed nickel gives frameless glass a softer satin-metal finish, especially when paired with low-iron glass and neutral bathroom tones.
+Brushed nickel gives frameless glass a softer satin-metal finish, especially when paired with low iron glass and neutral bathroom tones.

 Glass Options